bojanv91/bojanv91.github.io/Snow/_posts/2016-05-27-feature-folders-structure-in-asp-net.md

 ---
 layout: post
-title: "Feature Folders" structure in ASP.NET MVC
+title: Feature Folders in ASP.NET MVC
 ---

 Structuring files around **business concerns** is more convenient and natural way of handling projects than structuring them around **technical concerns**.
 The [Separation of Concerns](http://deviq.com/separation-of-concerns/) is applied in both approaches, but not both of them gives the same desired clarity and ease of handling a project.
 This article focuses on which structure gives better results.<!--excerpt-->